-A cross-sectional study is defined as an observational research type that analyzes data of variables collected at one given point of time across a sample population. population or a pre-defined subset.
-This study type is also known as cross-sectional analysis, transverse study or prevalence study.
+A cross-sectional study is a type of observational research that analyzes data of variables collected at one given point in time across a sample population or a pre-defined subset.
+This study type is also known as cross-sectional analysis, transverse study, or prevalence study.
 Although cross-sectional research does not involve conducting experiments, it is often used to understand outcomes in the physical and social sciences, as well as many business industries.

-The data collected in a cross-sectional study is from people who are similar in all variables except the one variable which is under study.
+The data collected in a cross-sectional study involves subjects or participants who are similar in all variables – except the one which is under study.
 This variable remains constant throughout the cross-sectional study.
-This is unlike a longitudinal study, where variables in the study can change over the course of research.
+This is unlike a longitudinal study, where variables can change throughout the research.
+Consider these examples for more clarity:

-- Business – In business, a cross-sectional study can be conducted to understand how people of different socio-economic status from one geographical segment respond to one change in an offering.
+- Business: In business, a cross-sectional study can be conducted to understand how people of different socio-economic status from one geographic segment respond to one change in an offering.

-Cross-sectional research helps garner a lot of quick actionable data that helps in decision making and offering products or services.
+Cross-sectional research allows scholars and strategists to quickly collect actionable data that helps in decision–making and offering products or services.

 Types of cross-sectional studies

 Analytical cross-sectional research investigates the association between two related or unrelated parameters.
-This methodology isn’t entirely full proof though because the presence of risk factors and outcomes are simultaneous and their studies are simultaneous too.
-For example, to validate if coal workers in the mine could develop bronchitis only looks at the factors in the mine.
-What it doesn’t account for is that bronchitis could be hereditary or this health condition could be present in the coal workers before their employment in the mine.
+This methodology isn’t entirely foolproof, though, because the presence of outside variables and outcomes are simultaneous, and their studies are, too.
+For example, to validate whether coal miners could develop bronchitis looks only at the variables in a mine.
+What it doesn’t account for is that a predisposition to bronchitis could be hereditary or this health condition could be present in the coal workers before their employment in the mine.
 Yes, other medical research has shown that coal mining is detrimental to lungs, but you don’t want those assumptions to bias your current study.

-- Phone companies rely on advanced and innovative features to drive sales.
-Research amongst the target demographic market by a phone manufacturer validates the expected adoption rate and potential sales of the phone.
-In a cross-sectional study, males and females across geographies and ages are enrolled for this research.
+Phone companies rely on advanced and innovative features to drive sales.
+Research by a phone manufacturer throughout the target demographic market validates the expected adoption rate and potential sales of the phone.
+In a cross-sectional study, men and women across regions and age ranges are enrolled for this research.
 If the study results show that Asian women would not buy the phone because it is bulky, the mobile phone company can tweak the design before its launch or develop and market a smaller phone to appeal to a more inclusive group of women.

-- Another example of a cross-sectional study would be a medical study looking at the prevalence of cancer amongst a certain population.
-The researcher can evaluate people from different ages, ethnicities, geographical location and social backgrounds.
-If a significant amount of men from a particular age are found to be more prone to have the disease, the researcher can conduct further studies to understand the reason behind it – like a longitudinal study, which would study the same participants over time.
+Another example of a cross-sectional study would be a medical study looking at the prevalence of cancer amongst a defined population.
+The researcher can evaluate people of different ages, ethnicities, geographical locations, and social backgrounds.
+If a significant number of men from a particular age group are more prone to have the disease, the researcher can conduct further studies to understand the reasons behind it – like a longitudinal study, which would study the same participants over time.

 Advantages of cross-sectional studies

-- All variables are collected at one go
+- All variables are collected at one time.

 Disadvantages of cross-sectional studies

-- Tough to find people that fall under the exact same variables
+- Tough to find people that fall under the same variables.

-Even though they are both quantitative research methods, there are a few differences between cross-sectional studies vs longitudinal studies.
+Even though they are both quantitative research methods, there are a few differences when we compare and contrast cross-sectional studies vs. longitudinal studies.

-In cross-sectional studies, the variables are collected at a certain given point of time but longitudinal studies span across multiple sessions and the variables could change.
+In cross-sectional studies, the variables are collected at a particular point in time.
+Longitudinal studies span multiple sessions, and the variables could change.

-Cross-sectional studies are preferred to find common points between variables but longitudinal studies, due to their nature are then used to dissect the research from the cross-sectional study even further.
+Cross-sectional studies are preferred to find common points between variables.
+Still, longitudinal studies, due to their nature, are used to dissect the research from the cross-sectional study even further.